Carson-Bain/landing-page/README.md

 # landing-page

 My first major project with TOP.
-My main focuses will be expanding my knowledge of HTML and CSS
+My main focuses will be expanding my knowledge of HTML and CSS. hello